Lele1409/french-tarot/README.md

 - the taker takes the cards into his hand and puts away the same number of cards into his aside
 - depending on the contract (from lowest to highest):
-  - "small": normal behaviour
+  - "small": normal behavior
-  - "guard": normal behaviour
+  - "guard": normal behavior
   - "guard without the dog": the cards from the dog go automatically into the takers aside, without anyone looking at them
-  - "guard against the dog": the cards from the dog go automatically into the Defences points, without anyone looking at them
+  - "guard against the dog": the cards from the dog go automatically into the Defence's points, without anyone looking at them
 - kings and trumps cannot be put into the aside, except if a trump has to be put into the aside, but it then has to be shown to the Defence